12- Interstate Driving

 Lesson four – exiting

-Teach the steps for exiting an interstate:
+Teach the steps for exiting a interstate:

 - Identify the exit well ahead of time.
-Plan ahead, look for signs telling you about your exit and the lane you must use.

 - Scan traffic for problems when approaching the exit, but don’t slow down on the interstate.